 Any students currently in grades 8-11 may apply to this program for their 6th hour class for the next school year.
 They must submit an application and will need to complete an interview process prior to being accepted into the program.
 The program requires a multi-year commitment, preferably a student's entire high school career!

 The student training application is due by March 31 of the preceding school year.
-Please click on the link below to open the application.
+Please select a printable student aide application or fillable student aide application form to apply.
 Students should print and complete the application and turn it in to their counselor by the March 31.

 For more information about the Sports Medicine Program at BAHS, please contact Head Athletic Trainer Daniel Steward at firstname.lastname@example.org.

 Physician Clinic/Outreach Program

 Tulsa Bone and Joint is the official team physicians and sports medicine providers for Broken Arrow Public Schools.
 Broken Arrow High School is the only school in Oklahoma that has a doctor come to the campus once a week.